Baylor University

 Baylor University is a private Baptist research university in Waco, Texas, United States.
 It was chartered in 1845 by the last Congress of the Republic of Texas.
-Baylor is the oldest continuously operating university in Texas and one of the first educational institutions west of the Mississippi River in the United States.
-Located on the banks of the Brazos River next to I-35, between the Dallas–Fort Worth Metroplex and Austin, the university's 1000 acre campus is the largest Baptist university in the world.
+Located on the banks of the Brazos River next to I-35, between the Dallas–Fort Worth Metroplex and Austin.
 It is affiliated with the Baptist General Convention of Texas.

 As of Fall 2024, Baylor had a total enrollment of 20,626 students (14,915 undergraduate and 5,711 graduate).
 It is one of 146 US universities classified among "R1: Doctoral Universities – Very High Research Activity".
 The university grants undergraduate and graduate degrees, including doctoral and professional degrees.
 Baylor University's athletic teams, the Bears, participate in 19 intercollegiate sports.
 The university is a member of the Big 12 Conference in NCAA Division I.

 History

 This statue of Judge Baylor is at the front of Founder's Mall in the heart of campus.

-In 1841, 35 delegates to the Union Baptist Association meeting voted to adopt the suggestion of the Rev. William Milton Tryon and R. E. B. Baylor to establish a Baptist university in Texas, then called the Republic of Texas (a republic independent of the United States).
-Baylor, a Texas district judge and onetime US Congressman and soldier from Alabama, became the school's namesake.
+In 1841, 35 delegates to the Union Baptist Association meeting voted to adopt the suggestion of William Milton Tryon and R. E. B. Baylor to establish a Baptist university in Texas, then called the Republic of Texas (a republic independent of the United States).
+Baylor, a Texas district judge and onetime US congressman and soldier from Alabama, became the school's namesake.
 Some at first wished to name the new university "San Jacinto" to recognize the victory which enabled the Texans to become an independent nation, then before the final vote of the Congress, the petitioners requested the university be named in honor of Baylor.